 A group is a collection of people who come together to solve a problem or work on a particular project or event.
-Individual group members may work learning and achievement. alone within their own parameters to achieve individual goals related to a project.
+Individual group members may work alone within their own parameters to achieve individual goals related to a project.
 Group members may share information, but might not seek feedback or suggestions from the group.

 In comparison, a team is a collection of people who come together to work toward common goals they have actively helped define.
+A team

-A team works within a set of defined norms with linked roles and responsibilities.
+An effective classroom teacher develops working relationships with others in the school, based on a philosophy of shared responsibility for student learning and achievement. works within a set of defined norms with linked roles and responsibilities.
 There is more of a focus on "we" versus "I" and continual feedback on how the team and tasks are progressing towards achieving set goals.